strangetom/ingredient-parser/docs/source/start/index.rst

       - sifted
       -

 This package uses a natural language model trained on thousands of example ingredient sentences.
-A Condition Random Fields model has been trained on data from three sources.
-The New York Times released a large dataset when they did some similar work in 2015 in their `Ingredient Phrase Tagger <https://github.com/nytimes/ingredient-phrase-tagger>`_ repository.
-A dump of recipes taken from Cookstr in 2017.
-I have also gathered a (much smaller) dataset from recipes, which is also used to train the model.
+A Conditional Random Fields model has been trained on data from three sources:

+* The New York Times released a large dataset when they did some similar work in 2015 in their `Ingredient Phrase Tagger <https://github.com/nytimes/ingredient-phrase-tagger>`_ repository.
+* A dump of recipes taken from Cookstr in 2017.
+* A dump of recipe taken from BBC Food in 2017.

+More information on how the natural language model is trained and the output interpreted can be found in the :doc:`Model Guide </guide/index>`.

 Installation
 ^^^^^^^^^^^^